 If you have vaccination booklets for yourself and your children, bring them with you.
 You may present them to your physician or at a public health clinic.

-Your guarantor or a representative of your guarantor will greet you.
+Your guarantor or a representative of your guarantor will greet you upon your arrival.

-They must be present at the airport on your arrival and have provided for your trip to your housing.
+They must be present at the airport upon your arrival and have planned for your transportation to your housing.
 They will also help you complete your immigration steps.

 Steps for settlement and integration